qwd/dev-site/docs/_en/ios-sdk/warning/ios-weather-warning.md

 If no optional parameters are set, the default value will be used.

-{% include params.html p="location-ios" %}

-> Weather warnings are not available in all cities, see [supported countries or regions for weather warnings](/en/docs/resource/warning-info/#supported-regions).

-{% include params.html p="key-ios lang-zhen-sdk" %}
+{% include params.html p="location-ios key-ios lang-warning" %}

 ### Sample Code